Rain Man: Legacy

-The release of Rain Man in 1988 coincided with a tenfold increase in funding for medical research and diagnoses of individuals for autism.
+The release of Rain Man in 1988 coincided with a tenfold increase in funding for medical research and diagnoses of individuals for autism in the US.
 The latter is primarily due to autism's being more broadly defined in newer editions of the Diagnostic and Statistical Manual of Mental Disorders, particularly versions III-R and IV.
 The movie is credited, however, with significantly increasing awareness of autism among the general public.

-Rain Man is known, in particular, for its portrayal of a man with both autism and savant skills, leading much of its viewing audience to incorrectly assume the intellectual capabilities of autistic people at large.
+Rain Man is known, in particular, for its portrayal of a man with both autism and savant skills, leading much of its viewing audience to assume the intellectual capabilities of autistic people at large.
 Characters like Raymond Babbitt, whose characterization has been criticized for adhering to stereotypes, are portrayed as having an otherworldly intellectual ability that, rather than disable them from living a "normal" life, instead assists them in a nearly magical way.
 Although having savant abilities is certainly a possibility for autistic individuals, the combination is incredibly rare.
 Conversely, Rain Man has also been seen as dispelling a number of other misconceptions about autism, and improving public awareness of the failure of many agencies to accommodate autistic people and make use of the abilities they do have, regardless of whether they have savant skills or not.

 Since Dustin Hoffman's 1989 Academy Award win for his performance in Rain Man, about half of all Best Actor trophies have been awarded for portrayals of characters who are disabled in some way; none of these recipients share their characters' disabilities in real life.
 Just one year after Hoffman's win, Daniel Day-Lewis (thus far the only actor to have won three awards in the category) garnered his first Best Actor win for his portrayal of cerebral palsy patient Christy Brown in My Left Foot.
 The Academy's incentivizing of such casting practices has drawn criticism from disabled actors and self-advocates, who argue that these decisions sideline more authentic stories about disabled characters, in favor of leveraging already-established actors' prestige.
-This pattern has even been satirized by the 2008 film Tropic Thunder (in which Tom Cruise also appears), wherein Robert Downey Jr.'s character, Kirk Lazarus, chastises a fellow actor for portraying a character whose developmental disability is deemed too alienating for a mainstream audience.
+This pattern has even been satirized by the 2008 film Tropic Thunder (in which Tom Cruise also appears), wherein Robert Downey Jr.'s character, Kirk Lazarus, chastises fellow actor Tugg Speedman (Ben Stiller) for portraying Simple Jack, a character whose developmental disability is deemed too alienating for a mainstream audience.

 Rain Man is also known for popularizing the misconception that card counting is illegal in the United States.

 In 2006, the film was recognized by the American Film Institute in their list of 100 Years...100 Cheers at #63.